 Build a new custom image and push it to ACR

-In this example, we will build a new custom image with Docker file and push it into ACR and tested it.
+In this example, we will build a new custom image with a Docker file and push it into ACR, and test it.
 In this example, we have built a custom NGINX image.

 docker build -t nginxwithcustomwebpage . -f Dockerfile.txt docker run -it --rm -d -p 8080:80 --name nginxmywebpage nginxwithcustomwebpage